AlexKJones/meta/CONTRIBUTING.md

 # Contributing

 If you would like to contribute, please follow the [style guide](STYLE.md).
-Issues labeled ["needs
+Issues labeled ["help
-help"](https://github.com/ga-wdi-boston/meta/labels/needs%20help) are a good place to start!
+wanted"](https://github.com/ga-wdi-boston/meta/labels/help%20wanted) are a good place to start!

 To contribute, clone this repository.
 If you don't have commit access: fork,